Frigidaire Ice Maker Review: 5 Key Features to Consider

 Q: Do you have to leave a Frigidaire ice maker on all the time?

 A: No, you don’t.
 These machines are designed for on-demand use.
 You can turn it on when you need ice and turn it off when you’re done.
-Just remember to empty the water reservoir if you plan to store it for an extended period.
+Just to empty the water reservoir if you plan to store it for an extended period.

 Q: How often should I clean my portable ice maker?